Doris is designed to support customers’ regulatory obligations, with a focus on UK and EU GDPR-related requirements.Documentation Index

 Data Processing Agreement

-A Data Processing Agreement (DPA) is available for eligible customers and typically covers:
+A Data Processing Agreement (DPA) is available for eligible customers and typically covers:- Scope and categories of personal data processed

 - Security measures (Schedule 4 of our MSA)